 If you really want to make an icy smoothie or margarita, I would use a Vitamix and have a certain container be your ice container.
 You can buy extra containers directly from Vitamix.
 My favorite is the stainless steel container because it’s easy to clean and smaller than their traditional container.

 Any blender will blend up spinach and fruit, but the results won’t all be the same.
 Typically the more horsepower, the creamier the smoothie.
 Yet when you step into higher horsepower models, the price goes way up.
 My dad always says you get what you pay for (and it’s true with blenders!).

 These high-powered blenders make green smoothies in half the time, are easier to clean, quieter and make a creamy smoothie in one simple step.
 The higher-end blenders usually include a rawesome warranty and truly make the whole blending experience a breeze.
-If you're looking for a new blender for smoothies, I recommend getting a Vitamix 750, Breville Super Q or Ninja Smart Screen Duo.

 Black Friday is always a good time to score a blender deal.
 This year, I found the best deals to be 2-4 weeks before Black Friday.
 With Vitamix, they have a new sale each month and you can really score some amazing deals on my favorite high-speed blender.
 Sign up for my newsletter to get notified when the best deals are.
 I like to shout it out to all my rawkstars since I know a good deal could be just what you need!